About Blocked Sites

 The Firebox denies connections from sites that are temporarily blocked for the amount of time you specify.

-In Fireware v12.5.4 and higher and Fireware v11.11 and lower, the Firebox denies connections both to and from auto-blocked sites.
+In Fireware v12.5.4 and higher, the Firebox denies connections both to and from auto-blocked sites.
 In other Fireware versions, the Firebox denies connections from auto-blocked sites, but does not block connections to auto-blocked sites.

 The Firebox uses the packet handling rules specified for each policy to determine whether to block a site.
 For example, if you create a policy that denies all traffic on port 23 (Telnet), any IP address that tries to send Telnet traffic through that port is automatically blocked for the amount of time you specify.
 Each time the Firebox receives a connection of any kind from a site on the Temporary Blocked Sites list, the timer for that site is reset.
 The IP address is removed from the Temporary Blocked Sites list only after no traffic is received from the site for the time period specified in the Duration for Auto-Blocked Sites setting in the Blocked Sites configuration.